Angela Thrasher, PhD

 - Sexually transmitted diseases

-My research interests include racism/discrimination and health, African American health, racial/ethnic healthcare disparities, and measurement issues in health disparities research.
-I have conducted research on the lifecourse effects of racial discrimination on the health of older African Americans, health-related correlates of workplace discrimination, the contribution of discriminatory healthcare experiences and healthcare provider distrust to racial/ethnic disparities in HIV medication adherence, the effect of counseling quality on HIV medication adherence, and factors associated with influenza immunization by older African American adults.
-Prior to my doctoral studies I was Director of HIV and Health for the nonprofit consulting firm Mosaica, managing technical assistance projects for community-based organizations and federal entities such as the Centers for Disease Control and Prevention, Health Resources Services Administration, and the Office of HIV/AIDS Policy.
+Dr. Angela Thrasher studies the effects of discrimination and other race-related stressors on African American health across the life course, particularly for individuals living with HIV and older adults.
+Her primary research interests are measuring life course experiences of discrimination, examining the health effects of discrimination, and identifying determinants of persistent African American HIV disparities.
+Her methodological interests include measurement development and adaptation for diverse populations, latent variable modeling, longitudinal data analysis, and use of biological and clinical outcomes in health disparities research.
+Prior to her doctoral studies Dr. Thrasher was Director of HIV and Health for the nonprofit consulting firm Mosaica, managing technical assistance projects for community-based organizations and federal entities such as the Centers for Disease Control and Prevention, Health Resources Services Administration, and the Office of HIV/AIDS Policy.
 Other roles held include data analyst with the HIV/AIDS technical assistance program at Jackson State University, intern with the Centers for Disease Control and Prevention, and volunteer with the AmeriCorps*VISTA national service program.

 Thrasher, A.D., Clay, O., Ford, C.L., and Stewart A.L.
 (2012).